valevo/SABIO/logs.md

  - [The Real Face of White Australia](https://www.realfaceofwhiteaustralia.net/), a data story that uses historical government records about non-European Australians; this page/project is the outcome of [this chapter](https://zenodo.org/record/3579530) in the book [*Seeing the Past with Computers: Experiments with Augmented Reality and Computer Vision for History*](https://library.oapen.org/handle/20.500.12657/23993)

+## Feb 15

+- [SemEval2020 Task 12](https://arxiv.org/pdf/2006.07235.pdf) on the identification of offensive language coul be an interesting test case